 14. Thingvellir National Park app

-The last app on my list is useful for helping you identify the names of different mountains and hills while you’re in Iceland.
+Peak Finder is really useful for helping you identify the names of different mountains and hills while you’re in Iceland.
 Iceland has tons of mountains that look awesome, and thanks to this app, you can now quickly identify them.
-It isn’t a free app, but it’s worth buying if you like to easily look up what mountains called what.
-It’s really useful to photographers as it can help us ID what we’re taking photographs of.
-I like to use this app, so I know where I am, what I am photographing and can then, later on, I can name and describe my photographs properly.
+It isn’t a free app, but it’s worth buying if you like to easily look up what mountains are called.
+It’s really useful to photographers as it can help us ID what we’re taking photographs of whilst taking photos in Iceland.
+I like to use this app, so I know where I am, and what I am photographing and can then, later on, I can name and describe my photographs properly.